 “The role I started at the same time as my postgraduate study was as a nurse educator, a direction I wanted to take my career in.
 Since then I’ve moved into a nursing research intern position.
 That’s a role I would never have thought of looking at before I did my postgraduate degree.
 I’ve found there are so many more pathways that I am interested in and that I feel I can pursue in my career.

 “I see the world differently now.
 It was great with online study as we had students not only from metropolitan areas like me, but also rural areas and from many different countries, so I really felt I was exposed to views and knowledge from across a wide range of experience.

 “And the degree has paid so many dividends for my family in that we can spend more time together now my working life is better.
 It was a challenging three years but the gains have been so great.”

 Hear more about Frances’ online study journey

 Are you ready to upgrade your qualifications?

 Explore where postgraduate online study at Charles Sturt can take you – from upskilling to chasing that promotion to changing your career.
-If you want to upgrade your qualifications, we’ll help you make your next move count.
+If you want to upgrade your qualifications through a Master of Nursing or a graduate certificate, we’ll help you make your next move count.